-- (a) Notwithstanding any other provision of this code, no person may file a medical professional liability action against any health care provider without complying with the provisions of this section. - (b) At least thirty days prior to the filing of a medical professional liability action against a health care provider, the claimant shall serve by certified mail, return receipt requested, a notice of claim on each health care provider the claimant will join in litigation.
-The notice of claim shall include a statement of the theory or theories of liability upon which a cause of action may be based, and a list of all health care providers and health care facilities to whom notices of claim are being sent, together with a screening certificate of merit.
-The screening certificate of merit shall be executed under oath by a health care provider qualified as an expert under the West Virginia rules of evidence and shall state with particularity: (1) The expert's familiarity with the applicable standard of care in issue; (2) the expert's qualifications; (3) the expert's opinion as to how the applicable standard of care was breached; and (4) the expert's opinion as to how the breach of the applicable standard of care resulted in injury or death.
-A separate screening certificate of merit must be provided for each health care provider against whom a claim is asserted.
-The person signing the screening certificate of merit shall may have no financial interest in the underlying claim, but may participate as an expert witness in any judicial proceeding and may be called upon by any party to a judicial proceeding to testify or give a deposition regarding the statements of opinions made in and other contents of the screening certificate of merit.
-Nothing in this subsection may be construed to limit limits the application of rule 15 of the rules of civil procedure.
+(a) Notwithstanding any other provision of this code, no person may file a medical professional liability action against any health care provider without complying with the provisions of this section.

+4 (b) At least thirty days prior to the filing of a medical professional liability action against a 5 health care provider, the claimant shall serve by certified mail, return receipt requested, a notice 6 of claim on each health care provider the claimant will join in litigation.
+The notice of claim shall 7 include a statement of the theory or theories of liability upon which a cause of action may be 8 based, and a list of all health care providers and health care facilities to whom notices of claim 9 are being sent, together with a screening certificate of merit.
+The screening certificate of merit 10 shall be executed under oath by a health care provider qualified as an expert under the West 11 Virginia Rules of Evidence and shall state with particularity: (1) The expert's familiarity with the 12 applicable standard of care in issue; (2) the expert's qualifications; (3) the expert's opinion as to 13 how the applicable standard of care was breached; and (4) the expert's opinion as to how the 14 breach of the applicable standard of care resulted in injury or death.
+A separate screening

+15 certificate of merit must be provided for each health care provider against whom a claim is 16 asserted.
+The person signing the screening certificate shall be from the profession and within the 17 specialty field, if any, or another specialty field that encompasses the area of practice of the health 18 care provider upon whom the service of a notice described in this subsection is required.
+The 19 person signing the screening certificate of merit shall may have no financial interest in the 20 underlying claim, but may participate as an expert witness in any judicial proceeding.
+Nothing in 21 this subsection may be construed to limit limits the application of Rule 15 of the Rules of Civil 22 Procedure.